Why shared screen time is good for you and your child

 Using screen time to build your relationship with your child

-Even more importantly, when you watch TV or videos and play games or apps with your child, it shows you care about things that matter to your child.
+When you watch TV or videos and play games or apps with your child, it shows you care about things that matter to your child.
 It sends a simple message – you’re important to me.

 Helping your child get the most out of screen time

+This is because sharing screen time gives you the chance to help your child make connections between what they’re watching and playing and their own life.
 For example, if you’re watching a TV show, movie or YouTube video together, you could talk together about how the characters behave and treat each other:

 - Is that respectful behaviour?
 Would you like someone to treat you that way?